Ensembl/tark-dc/README.md

 - Test: `test_ver_asm_seq_conflicts`

 The purpose of this test is to ensure that sequences that are matched to a given stable_id and version number and assembly number are unique.
 The reason the assembly number has also been included is that there are some stable ID - Version numbers that are the same between releases, but there is a minor change in the respective sequences.

+## Feature count consistency

+- Module: `tests/test_stats.py`
+- Test: `test_load_stats`

+Once each release for a source has been loaded into the Tark db the pipeline should leave a record of the number of features that it has loaded along with a count of the number of features that are present in the source.
+This test ensures that the number of features that are reported match those that are present within the db for a given release.